radryan1979/wizardConjurer/README.md

 ## About

+ng-Conjurer is an angular wizard control that allows you to use your own directives with minimal customization as individual steps within the wizard. ng-Conjurer provides a directive that supports transclusion of your directives when nested, but does not require inherited scope or a required parent controller, instead you inject the service into your directives and use the service api for all communication between your directives and the wizard-control directive.

+The wizardServiceApi in ng-Conjurer provides methods for creating multiple wizards and customizing the steps. ng-Conjurer provides the follow features:
+	* Create and delete multiple named wizards
+	* Create as many steps as needed
+	* Store step specific data
+	* Manage state for individual steps:
+		* Can enter a step
+		* Can exit a step
+		* Step has changes
+		* Step is complete
+		* Step is the first step
+		* Step is the last step
+	* Provide custom call back fucntion on finish
+	* Navigate via next and previous buttons
+	* Navigate via navigation bar

 ## Using ngConjurer

 Once you have acquire the source code of ng-Conjurer, add the scripts to your html.